ApTyp4uK1337/mexc-futures-api-bypass/README.md

 ### 📖 Available Methods

-The library supports **30+ endpoints** including:
+The library supports **40+ endpoints** including:

-- Placing, modifying and cancelling orders (market, limit, trigger, stop-limit)
+- Placing, modifying and canceling orders on spot and futures
 - Accessing wallet and asset data
 - Managing open positions, leverage and margin
 - Retrieving contract info and price feeds